Jorge L. Contreras: Government and advisory roles

 Contreras has served on numerous governmental advisory committees and councils, including the National Institutes of Health (NIH) Council of Councils, the National Advisory Council for Human Genome Research, and the Advisory Council of the National Center for the Advancement of Translational Sciences (NCATS).
 He served as a member of the National Science Foundation’s (NSF) delegation to the international Belmont Forum on earth data governance and currently serves on the Oversight Board of the University of Utah’s Veterans’ Administration Genealogy Project.

-In addition to government service, he has advised the National Academies of Science, Engineering and Medicine (NASEM) in various capacities, served on different committees of the American National Standards Institute (ANSI) and the Association of American Law Schools (AALS), sits on the Advisory Board of the American Antitrust Institute, and has served for two decades in the leadership of the American Bar Association’s (ABA) Section of Science and Technology Law, including five years as Co-Chair of the National Conference of Lawyers and Scientists.
+In addition to government service, he has advised the National Academies of Science, Engineering and Medicine (NASEM) in various capacities, served on different committees of the American National Standards Institute (ANSI) and the Association of American Law Schools (AALS), sits on the advisory board of the American Antitrust Institute, and has served for two decades in the leadership of the American Bar Association’s (ABA) Section of Science and Technology Law, including five years as co-chair of the National Conference of Lawyers and Scientists.

 Awards and recognition

-Contreras has received numerous awards and recognition for his scholarship, including the University of Utah’s Distinguished Researcher Award (2020), the Joseph Rossman Memorial Award from the Patent and Trademark Office Society for the best yearly paper published in the Journal of the Patent and Trademark Office Society (2021-2022), the University of Utah S.J.
-Quinney College of Law Faculty Scholarship Award (2018-19), the Daniels Fund Leadership in Ethics Education Award (2018), the Institute of Electrical and Electronics Engineers (IEEE) Standards Education Award (2018), the University of Utah S.J.
-Quinney College of Law Early Career Teaching Award (2015-16) and the Elizabeth Payne Cubberly Faculty Scholarship Award at American University (2014).
+Contreras has received awards and recognition for his scholarship, including the University of Utah's Distinguished Researcher Award (2020), the Joseph Rossman Memorial Award from the Patent and Trademark Office Society for the best yearly paper published in the Journal of the Patent and Trademark Office Society (2021-2022), the University of Utah S.J.
+Quinney College of Law Faculty Scholarship Award (2018–19), the Daniels Fund Leadership in Ethics Education Award (2018), the Institute of Electrical and Electronics Engineers (IEEE) Standards Education Award (2018), the University of Utah S.J.
+Quinney College of Law Early Career Teaching Award (2015–16) and the Elizabeth Payne Cubberly Faculty Scholarship Award at American University (2014).